docksal/ci-agent/README.md

 - `docksal/ci-agent:edge-php`, php, latest development version

-## Configuration
+## Global Configuration

-The following required variables should be configured at the Bitbucket organization level (this way all project repos will have access to them).
+The following required variables are usually configured at the organization level.
+This way, all project repos will have access to them.
+They can as well be configured at the repo level.

 `DOCKSAL_HOST` or `DOCKSAL_HOST_IP`